SafeExamBrowser/seb-screen-proctoring-gui/README.md

 GUI component for Safe Exam Browser screen proctoring project.

+This is a sub-project of SEB Server.
+For full usage and installation, please visit the [SEB Server page](https://github.com/SafeExamBrowser/seb-server)

 ## Overview

 This project consists of two parts.
 A client component and a server component.
 The server contains no businesses logic but serves as a lightweight api-gateway between the client and the [SP-Server](https://github.com/SafeExamBrowser/seb-screen-proctoring-server).
 The easiest way to build and deploy the project is via docker.